-Chalo was the first company to launch a, close to, ride-hailing business in Dhaka.
+Chalo was the first company to launch a close-to-ride-hailing business in Dhaka.
 While the company had a brilliant opportunity, it failed to execute and missed the opportunity to lead the market.

-Uber, the first proper ride-hailing business in Dhaka, was launched in November 2016, Pathao followed in December with bike-hailing and then a host of other players including MUV, SAM and a few others joined in.
+Uber, the first proper ride-hailing business in Dhaka, was launched in November 2016, Pathao followed in December with bike-hailing, and then a host of other players including MUV, SAM, and a few others joined in.
 The number continues to grow.

-We have a rather simplistic idea about ride-hailing business in Dhaka.
+We have a rather simplistic idea about the ride-hailing business in Dhaka.
 We consider that these companies are mere taxi companies which is an absolutely wrong way to look at these companies.

 If you pay attention, the approved ride-hailing guideline also suffers from this shortcoming of understanding of the ride-hailing business and that’s why we should be more critical and forward-looking while designing any guideline for this new generation of companies.